 There is an increasing interest in the conduct of clinical trials in Thailand and other ASEAN countries.

-We receive queries often from pharmaceutical companies and clinical research organizations asking about the approvals needed, processes involved, and time is taken to obtain such approvals.
+We receive queries, often from pharmaceutical companies and clinical research organizations, asking about the approval processes involved and the time for such approvals.

 Here is a crisp summary of what a general regulatory scenario will be when one intends to conduct clinical studies in Thailand.